Spartan Plumbing Inc Trucks

 A man inspects a wooden beam under a slanted roof, showing red tiles and visible supports.
 He uses a flashlight, suggesting careful examination and focus.

-Pest problems can cause multiple headaches for homeowners, from property damage and spoiled foodstuffs to worries about diseases.
+Pest problems can cause multiple headaches for homeowners, from property damage and spoiled food to serious health concerns.
 Termites, cockroaches, rodents, and other unwanted guests gravitate toward ready sources of food and water.
-Unfortunately, plumbing problems may offer both.
+Unfortunately, plumbing problems can provide both.

 1. Clogged Drains and Garbage Disposals

-Whenever you dump scraps of food into your kitchen sink or garbage disposal, you create a potential feeding ground for pests.
-Food debris clogging a drain or snagged in the garbage disposal’s grinder can attract and sustain cockroaches, drain flies, ants, and other creatures.
+Whenever food scraps make their way into your kitchen sink or garbage disposal, they create a potential feeding ground for pests.
+Food debris clogging a drain or stuck in the disposal’s grinder can attract and sustain cockroaches, drain flies, ants, and other unwanted visitors.

 2. Faucet Leaks